LabmdaDolphinMatrixOS/LDM-OS/README.md

 # Dolphin Lambda Matrix λOS
-#A complete OS environment in one .py
+#A complete OS, boot, programming language in one .py
 #Download Termux
 #Save ldmos.py to emulated/0/Documents/LambdaOS/
 #Launch in termux: